snrnats/doc-centre/docfx_project/reports/filters-options.md

 > <span class="note-header">Note:</span>
 >
 > Not all options are available to all visualisations.
-For information on a visualisation's specific options, see that report's documentation page.
+For information on a visualisation's specific options, see that report's documentation page in the [Reports](reports.md) section.

+## Next Steps

+For further details on the reports themselves, see the [Reports](reports.md) section.